bogzbonny/yeehaw/_TODO.md

                                    │          │
                                    └──────────┘

-20. gradients on angles: get the actual aspect ratio from the terminal instead of assuming a 3:4.
+30. gradients on angles: get the actual aspect ratio from the terminal and integrate it in.

+40. jexer custom mouse types (requires image support, and mouse pixel tracking)